OrelsProjects/writestack-blogs/src/blogs/scheduler-guide.md

 ## 💻 How to Keep Your Computer On and Unlocked {#how-to-keep-your-computer-on-and-unlocked}

-For your scheduled Notes to post successfully, your computer must stay **on, awake, and unlocked** while WriteStack runs in your browser.
+For your scheduled Notes to post successfully, your computer must stay **on, awake, and unlocked** while Chrome (or any other Chromium-based browser) runs in your browser.
-Here’s how to keep it that way without killing your battery or your sanity.
+Here’s how:

 ---